yita0101/Wartlock/README.md

 If you were already using [andrewcrypto777/wart-wallet](https://github.com/andrewcrypto777/wart-wallet) importing your wallet on wartlock using your mnemonic **isn't possible at the moment**, since andrew's wallet is using a different stack we can't generate the same address due to the different library implementations on Python and Nodejs, *Yet it's still possible to import your wallets by copying `wartlock.db` into Wartlock directory**, Wartlock do have an almost identical database integrations to andrew's wallet.
 > Copying `wartlock.db` is a temporary solution, We're working on a recover wallet using private key feature soon

+## Contributing
+We welcome feedback and contributions!
+If you find bugs or have feature suggestions, open an issue or submit a pull request

 ## Developer fees (Optional)
 To keep Wartlock growing and improving, we’ve included an optional 5% developer fee on wallet transactions.
 This small contribution helps **fund ongoing development, security enhancements, and new features.**